Departmental and Cross-listed Courses (subject to change)

 PSYC 45500.
 Cognitive and Social Neuroscience of Aging.
 As the baby boom generation ages, the rising prevalence of aging-related cognitive decline has become a major challenge for individuals, families and society.
 However, not all cognitive systems are negatively impacted by aging, and aging also causes complex social and emotional changes.
 How does aging affect our brains and our minds, and are these changes inevitable?
 This seminar provides an introduction to the scientific literature of the aging mind, focusing on both normal and pathological (e.g., Alzheimer's disease) changes in late adulthood.
 We will cover contemporary research from cognitive and social neuroscience perspectives.
 Topics include different psychological domains (e.g., attention, memory, metacognition, affective control) and applied issues (e.g., physical exercise, mental training, stereotype threat).
 D. Gallo, Winter.

 PSYC 46050.
 Principles of Data Science and Engineering for Laboratory Research.
 The quantity of data gathered from laboratory experiments is constantly increasing.
 This course will explore the latest concepts, techniques and best-practice to create efficient data analysis pipelines.
 We will focus on the python ecosystem.
 By the end of the course, you are expected to be able to apply appropriate tools to streamline your own data analysis.
 PQ: Familiarity with coding in python.
-J. Yu, Spring.
+J. Yu, Autumn.

 PSYC 47001.
 Language in Culture I. (ANTH 37201).
 Among topics discussed in the first half of the sequence are the formal structure of semiotic systems, the ethnographically crucial incorporation of linguistic forms into cultural systems, and the methods for empirical investigation of “functional” semiotic structure and history.
 C. Nakassis, Autumn.